A photo of happy volunteers

 Our Name

 The name Volunteers of America was selected when the organization was originally founded in 1896.
 It signified that the organization was comprised of people voluntarily choosing to help others.
-In those days, a volunteer was anyone who was committed to a mission or cause.
-Since its earliest days, when Volunteers of America brought food, medicine and comfort to people not served by other charities, volunteering has been instrumental in every aspect of the organization's ministry of service.
+In those days, a volunteer was anyone committed to a mission or cause.
+Since its earliest days, when Volunteers of America brought food, medicine, and comfort to people not served by other charities, volunteering has been instrumental in every aspect of the organization's ministry of service.

 Diversity, Equity and Inclusion